iiotntust/1141Robot_UPTP/README.md

 ### Basic tasks
 - Task 1.
 Exploring the robot envelope and the work cell:
 Install tools and components (feeder, fixture, tray) and explore their coordinates with tools (extra parts may be required to proceed the calibration)
 1. Define the World (local0), Local, tool(tool0), tool coordinates.
-(Based on the robots and works cell)
+(Based on the robots and work cell)
 2. Measure the tool dimension and the center offset between tool0(J6, robot) and tools.(Tool1: gripper, Tool2: vacuum nozzle)
-3. Decide the space between "objects"(tokens and blocks) at pick-up and approach gap when place

-Exercise: Transfer tokens from the feeder to the fixture first, then move them to the tray.
+3. Decide the space between "objects"(tokens and blocks) at pick-up and approach gap when place **Exercise:** Transfer tokens from the feeder to the fixture first, then move them to the tray.
 - Task 2.
 Building the simulation environment:
 There are two ways to build the simulation environment:
-1. Use the measured dimension of the robot envelope and the work cell in Basic: Task 1.
+1. Start by measuring: measuring the layout of the robot envelope at the work cell, including platform, feeder, fixture, tray, and tools.
-2. Start a new layout arrangement with the CAD files
+2. Start by modeling: create a model of the robot layout arrangement with the CAD files in the simulator (RC 5.0 or RC 7.0).
-Exercise: Insert CAD models in a robot envelope.
+**Exercise:** Compare the difference between a physical manipulator and a simulator model

 ### Challenging tasks
 - #### Task 1.
 Tools
 1. Gripper - high accuracy (can skip the alignment process in specific circumstances); can be used as a tool to align objects at fixtures (alignment)
 2. Vacuum nozzle - with the pressure sensor, can be used to check objects and as a tool to align objects.